Turbine control strategies to mitigate leading-edge erosion reduces O&M costs significantly

-The WINDCORE project develops optimized rotor control strategies, based on reducing the rotor speed during heavy precipitations.
+The WINDCORE project develops optimised rotor control strategies, based on reducing the rotor speed during heavy precipitations.
 In this way, the lifetime of wind turbine blades is significantly extended.
 The project determines the optimal speed to operate the rotor within several given rain intensities.
 Through aerodynamical computer simulations, modelling and laboratory testing of the leading edge erosion process and characterization of the critical precipitation condition the optimal speed during harsh conditions is related to specific offshore environmental conditions.
 An interview with Harald van der Mijle Meijer and Sandro Di Noi about their findings.

 They did not know each other before the start of the project.
 The three major initiators of the WINDCORE project found each other on a common problem.
 Sandro Di Noi of turbine manufacturer Suzlon has been working for some time with Julie Teuwen of TU Delft to understand more about how blade erosion occurs.
 In parallel, Harald van der Mijle Meijen of TNO and a few colleagues devised a plan to determine the influence of turbine control strategies on the occurrence of erosion.
 That was a strategy Suzlon hadn't thought of before.
 When the protagonists met, things moved quickly.
 Within a year, the WINDCORE project was set up and the project could start.
 Shell and RWE also joined the project team and were able to contribute mainly through their operational experience with offshore wind turbines.
 In addition, there was a close collaboration with 3M, a supplier of coatings and tapes for turbine blades.